 Your profit equation (6) is false and because profit is the pivotal concept in economics it holds without exception: if profit is ill-defined the whole theoretical superstructure falls apart.

 For details see the related comment on David R. Richardson’ RWER No 73 article ‘What does “too much government debt” mean in a stock-flow consistent model?’ here.

 For the comprehensive critique of the ubiquitous profit blunder and its final rectification see ‘How the intelligent non-economist can refute every economist hands down’.

 You maintain “You can’t say it’s false, because it’s no more than a definition.”
 This is what Humpty Dumpty always said — and it is pure methodological nonsense.
 See ‘The Humpty Dumpty methodology’ and ‘Humpty Dumpty is back again’

 There is no such thing as freedom of definition.
 This freedom is restricted by the requirement of consistency.
 Logical consistency, though, has never been a strong point of economists.
 For more on scientific incompetence see the cross-references.

-So, indeed, I can say it is false, because it is provable false.
+So, indeed, I can say it is false, because it is provably false.
 No room for the usual wish-wash.

-The common usage including SNA is provable false as demonstrated in ‘The Common Error of Common Sense: An Essential Rectification of the Accounting Approach’
+The common usage including SNA is provably false as demonstrated in ‘The Common Error of Common Sense: An Essential Rectification of the Accounting Approach’